Here is a list of all the supplements I use every day to build muscle and burn fat!

 Using creatine before your workout will help you increase that intensity and that power of your workout.
 If you put creatine after your workout it will actually help you recover quicker from that workout so that your next workout is fresher.
 So if your goal is to get bigger and stronger and lift more weight you would want to take creatine before, but if you’re a triathlete maybe who’s training twice a day, putting creatine after that morning workout can actually help you train better that night.

 The other good benefit of creatine that a lot of people can appreciate is that the immediate response you see is your muscles hold more water.
 So if your goal is to get bigger, to get stronger, you’re gonna notice a difference in the appearance of the size and shape of your muscles even within the first week of taking it.
 But don’t let yourself be fooled, you’re not immediately that much stronger.
 You’re just holding the fluid.
 So as soon as you stop taking the creatine, of course that’s gonna go away, but it is a nice little side effect right when you start taking it.

 -Molly Kimball, R.D., Ochsner’s Elmwood Fitness Center

 Whey tops the list of mass-gain supplements because it’s the most crucial for pushing protein synthesis.
-Whey is a milk protein that has a high level of branched-chain amino acids (BCAAs, No. 4 on our list).
+Whey is a milk protein that has a high level of branched-chain amino acids.
 Bottom line: Whey takes the crown because it digests fast and gets to your muscles rapidly to start building muscle.
 Whey also contains peptides (small proteins) that increase blood flow to the muscles.
 This is why we always recommend consuming whey protein immediately after training.